bakdata/ci-templates/workflows/README.md

 jobs:
   call-workflow-passing-data:
-    uses: bakdata/ci-template/python-poetry-release/python-poetry-release.yaml@main
+    uses: bakdata/ci-template/python-poetry-release.yaml@main
     with:
-      scope: patch # (Required) See more values at: https://python-poetry.org/docs/cli/#version
+      release-type: patch # (Required) See more values at: https://python-poetry.org/docs/cli/#version
       ref: main # (Required) Some repositories still use master as a ref
-      publish-to-test: true # (Optional) Default value false.
-In this case the packages are pushed to TestPyPI
+      publish-to-test: false # (Optional) Default value true.
+In this case the packages are pushed to PyPI
       python-version: 3.8 # (Optional) Default value is 3.7.
 In this case poetry is installed with Python 3.8
+      poetry-version: 1.1.11 # (Optional) Default value is 1.1.12.
+In this case poetry version 1.1.11 is installed
+      working-directory: "./my-awsome-python-project" # (Optional) Default value is the root directory of your repository.
+In this case all the files to the given path are published
     secrets:
       github-email: ${{ secrets.GH_EMAIL }}
       github-username: ${{ secrets.GH_USERNAME }}